witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 Witnet's Price Feed contracts contain its own immutable CBOR-encoded `bytecode()` reflecting the actual **RADON script** (link) that will be processed by the Witnet oracle on every single price update.

 > As introduced by the 2017 Witnet whitepaper (link), RADON is *"a flow-based, tacit, point-free scripting language [...] implemented as a domain specific language (DSL), [... that] includes normalization and aggregation methods in a MapReduce style"*.
 Basically, it specifies the math, filters, reducers and tally operator to apply to the values fetched from given sources, as well as the witnessing thresholds and quality levels (link) to be met by the Witnet oracle when solving the price update.

 > You can easily compile your own Data Feeds off-chain, not only price feeds, but actually data feeds of any kind (i.e. weather, social-networks, sports, etc.), by writing Javascript like the ones shown above, and using the `witnet-request-js` library.
-You can also learn on how to instantiate your own `WitnetPriceFeed` contracts, with your own Radon bytecodes, by following the examples in [this Github repository](https://github.com/witnet/witnet-price-feed-examples).
+You can also learn on how to instantiate your own `WitnetPriceFeed` contracts, with your own Witnet Data Request bytecodes, by following the examples in this [Github repository](https://github.com/witnet/witnet-price-feed-examples).